-The Governing Body, Head teacher and staff will ensure that there is no differential application of the policy and procedures under any circumstances, particularly on the grounds of ethnic or nationalorigin, culture, religion, gender, disability or sexuality.
+The Governing Body, Head teacher and staff will ensure that there is no differential application of the policy and procedures under any circumstances, particularly on the grounds of ethnic or national origin, culture, religion, gender, disability or sexuality.
 They will also ensure that the concerns of students are listened to and appropriately addressed.

-The Responsibility of Parents
+Responsibility of Parents

-The role of parents is crucial in helping schools develop and maintain good behaviour and character.
+The role of parents is crucial in helping school develop and maintain good behaviour and character.
+Parents expect that student should be able to learn without their childs learning disrupted and that their children are safe in school.
 To support the school, parents should be encouraged to get to know the school's behaviour and character policy and, where possible, take part in the life of the school and its culture.
 Parents have an important role in supporting the school's character and behaviour policy and should be encouraged to reinforce the policy at home as appropriate.
-Where a parent has a concern about management of behaviour, they should raise this directly with the school while continuing to work inpartnership with them.
+Where a parent has a concern about management of behaviour, they should raise this directly with the school while continuing to work in partnership with them.
+It is expected that parents support the schools behavior policy and support the attendance of detentions

-The Responsibility of Pupils
+Responsibility of Pupils

 All pupils deserve to learn in an environment that is calm, safe, and supportive, where they are treated with dignity.
+All pupils have a right to learn without disruptive behaviour in their lessons.
 To achieve this, every pupil should be made aware of the school character and behaviour standards, expectations, pastoral support, and consequence processes.
 Pupils should be taught that they have a duty to follow the school character and behaviour policy and uphold the school rules, and should contribute to the school culture.
 Pupils should be asked about their experience of character and behaviour and provide feedback on the school's character and behaviour culture.
 This can help support the evaluation, improvement and implementation of the character and behaviour policy.
 Every pupil should be supported to achieve the character and behaviour standards, including an induction process that familiarises them with the school character and behaviour culture.

-The Responsibility of staff:
+Responsibility of staff

 All Staff will be responsible for ensuring that the policy and procedures are followed and consistently and fairly applied.
+Staff are expected to teach well planned lessons that meet the needs of their students.
+Teachers are expected to ensure that learning can take place free from disruption.
 Mutual support amongst all staff in the implementation of the policy is essential.
 Staff have a key role in advising the Leadership Team on the effectiveness of the policy and procedures.
-They also have responsibility, with The Governing Body, Head teacher and staff will ensure that there is no differential application of the policy and procedures under any circumstances, particularly on the grounds of ethnic or nationalorigin, culture, religion, gender, disability or sexuality.
+They also have responsibility, with The Governing Body, Head teacher and staff to ensure that there is no differential application of the policy and procedures under any circumstances, particularly on the grounds of ethnic or national origin, culture, religion, gender, disability or sexuality.

 They will also ensure that the concerns of students are listened to and appropriately addressed.